Russia: Alexei Navalny's sentence upheld by Moscow court | DW | 20.02.2021

 Navalny's spokesperson said the court's decision to keep Navalny behind bars is a sign that "there is no justice in Russia."

+He was due to appear twice in the court on Saturday for two separate cases he says are politically motivated and unlawful.

-Navalny was jailed earlier this month after he returned to Russia from Germany, where he was recovering after having been poisoned with a nerve agent in August 2020.
+Navalny was jailed earlier this month after he returned to Russia from Germany, where he was recovering after being poisoned with a nerve agent in August 2020.

 He blames President Vladimir Putin for ordering the poisoning.
 The Kremlin denies having any involvement.